kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

   $ kanctl create actionset --action backup --namespace kanister --blueprint time-log-bp --deployment default/time-logger --repository-server kanister/kopia-repo-server actionset actionset backup-rlcnp created

-``--repository-server`` flag is used to provide the reference to the repository server CR that we created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
-Since the details related to kopia repository server and the secrets are present in the CR, the blueprint will be able to read these details using template parameters and will perform backup using kopia repository server.
+The ``--repository-server`` flag is used to provide the reference to the repository server CR created in step :ref:`Creating Repository Server custom resource <creating_repo_server_CR>`.
+As the CR contains the details related to the Kopia repository server and the associated secrets, the blueprint can access these details using template parameters.
+This enables the blueprint to execute backup operation using the Kopia repository server.

 .. code-block:: bash